fraction/exports-polyfill/README.md

 ## Contributing

-Fork the project, create a new branch, commit your changes, and open a pull request.
+Fork this repository, commit your changes, and [open a pull request](https://github.com/christianbundy/exports-polyfill/compare/).